What's new in AKS on Azure Local, version 23H2

-Applies to: Azure Stack HCI, version 23H2
+Applies to: Azure Local, version 23H2

-About AKS on Azure Stack HCI 23H2
+About AKS on Azure Local, version 23H2

-- Custom Location: Just like Azure Arc Resource Bridge, a custom location is created automatically when you deploy Azure Stack HCI.
+- Custom Location: Just like Azure Arc Resource Bridge, a custom location is created automatically when you deploy Azure Local.
 A custom location is the on-premises equivalent of an Azure region and is an extension of the Azure location construct.
 Custom locations provide a way for tenant administrators to use their data center with the right extensions installed, as target locations for deploying AKS.

 By integrating these components, Azure Arc offers a unified and efficient Kubernetes provisioning and management solution, seamlessly bridging the gap between on-premises and cloud infrastructures.